dustinlyons/nixos-config/README.md

 - Newer M1/M2/M3 Apple Silicon Macs
 - Older x86_64 (Intel) Macs
 - Bare metal x86_64 PCs
-- NixOS VMs inside VMWare on MacOS
+- NixOS VMs inside VMWare on macOS
-- MacOS Sonoma VMs inside Parallels on MacOS
+- macOS Sonoma VMs inside Parallels on macOS

 ## Contributing
 Interested in contributing to this project?
 Here's how you can help: